maximocrv/signal_processing/README.md

 methods to perform noise removal (either via the moving average or exponential moving average), and generate intensity histograms (the latter of which comes from the BaseSignalProcessor class).

+`run_file.cpp`

+Contains the implementation of the methods implemented in this class, as described above in the user guide.

 ### tests.cpp
 All the tests performed on the above classes containing into the tests/test.cpp: